What did you study?

 No, I don’t have a brush set.
 I like to change my brushes up often so that I bring something new to each painting.
 But I’ve mentioned the brushes I’ve used in the past throughout my Instagram posts.

 what materials do you use for your traditional pieces?

 I’m currently using gouache by Winsor & Newton and Fabriano Artistico watercolor paper.

 How did you find your style?

 Finding my style was something I struggled a lot with.
 It was probably the hardest obstacle to overcome during my journey.
 I wrote an journal post about this as well, feel free to give it a read: Finding my style

 How did you become a freelance illustrator?

 Before I started freelancing, I worked at a small boutique studio in Toronto as a concept artist.
-I became very unhappy with the work I was producing, and was eager to create artwork that I could be proud of, so I decided to quit my job in 2017 to become an independent illustrator full time.
+I became very unhappy with the work I was producing, and was eager to create artwork that I could be proud of, so I decided to quit my job in 2017 to become an independent illustrator full time and focus on building my craft full time.
 You can read more about my journey here.

 Are you available for commissions?

-I am always open to working with new clients on commercial work or brand collaborations but I’m not accepting any personal commissions at the moment.
+I am always open to working with new clients whether it’s commercial work or brand collaborations, however, I no longer accept personal commissions, including portraits.